-In teaching advanced archery, one of my lessons revolves around ‘adverse conditions.’
+In teaching advanced archery, one of my lessons revolves around “adverse conditions” training.
 What I mean by adverse conditions is that when you’re shooting arrows in your backyard, you are generally shooting at a large target, on a flat surface, at a known yardage, and in fair weather.

-But the inexperienced bowhunter quickly figures out that in the mountains, everything changes.
+But the inexperienced bowhunter quickly figures out that in the mountains, everything is different from practice.
 Now you are shooting kneeling down on a steep hill, through some brush and limbs, at an unknown distance, with a fly buzzing around your eye, and aiming into the sun.
 No wonder so many bowhunters have such poor success!
 In the real world, whether fighting the mountain or fighting the rat race of life, we are constantly battling adverse—or at least unpleasant—conditions.
-We must learn to welcome adversity and use it to our advantage.
+We must learn to welcome adversity and use it to become stronger.

-The secret to successful shooting, then, is to practice in adverse conditions.
-Place as many mental and physical obstacles between you and the target.
+The secret to successful shooting is to practice in adverse conditions.
+This is achieved by placing as many mental and physical obstacles between you and the target.
 Have your shooting partner yell or poke you right before you shoot.
 Shoot at unknown distances.
 Shoot with a strong crosswind.
 Shoot through heavy cover or around obstacles.
 Do whatever you can do to make practice harder and it will pay off in the woods.

 From years of real-life hunting experience, I’ve learned that the biggest obstacle is yourself.
-Even if you shoot 10,000 arrows in the preseason, you’re never really ready for that buck-of-a-lifetime to step out in front of you.
-And when it happens, I guarantee you’ll come unglued!
+Even if you shoot 10,000 arrows in the preseason, you’re never really ready when that buck-of-a-lifetime steps out in front of you.
+When it finally happens, I guarantee you’ll come unglued!
 My brother, Russell, relates a story of this happening to him many years ago when he was still new to bowhunting.
 A small, two-point buck stepped out right in front of him at only fifteen yards.
-Sure enough, the instant pressure caused him to send his arrow plowing into the dirt at the buck’s feet!
+Sure enough, the pressure caused him to send his arrow plowing into the dirt at the buck’s feet!